This page uses javascript to help render elements, if you have problems please enable javascript.

 The American Papers is the journal of the CSUF American Studies Student Association.
 Each year, the American Papers Editorial Board, comprised of graduate and undergraduate students, selects the very best papers written for American Studies courses that year, works with authors to edit those essays, and produces a high-quality journal featuring our students' very best scholarship.

-Cover of the 2024-2025 American Papers showing chess pieces on a board American Papers 2023-2024 cover showing a tan statue of justice on top of a blue background with smiley faces The American Papers 2022-2023 Cover showing one black head with squiggly lines in the brain and an upside down brown head with squiggly lines American Papers 2021-2022 cover showing cartoons of people reading mixed with items such as a taxi and the Statue of Liberty American Papers 2020-2021 Cover showing a black background with outlines of human figures highlightedin bright yellow light
+Black and White Everything is Gonna Be Okay American Papers 2025-2026 Cover with a flower in the center Cover of the 2024-2025 American Papers showing chess pieces on a board American Papers 2023-2024 cover showing a tan statue of justice on top of a blue background with smiley faces The American Papers 2022-2023 Cover showing one black head with squiggly lines in the brain and an upside down brown head with squiggly lines American Papers 2021-2022 cover showing cartoons of people reading mixed with items such as a taxi and the Statue of Liberty

 right col